APMG/mprnews/README.md

 I then brought in all of our standard eslint, prettier, and sasslint stuff, adding the `.next` directory to the ignore files where necessary.

-### Using Titan (for now)

-One issue with using Next is that it renders Reach Router unusable.
-This, in turn, renders two of our Titan components unusuable: Router and Link.
-I wrote a version of Titan that uses `next/link` instead, but to use it you'll want to download `apm-titan` yourself, switch to the `with-next` branch, build it with `npm run dev` and use `npm link` to connect it to this project locally for now.

 ## Checklist (things this app must have)

 - [x] SSR